disfordottie/insaneAppPurchaser/README.md

 Apps are frequently removed from the appstore.
 Hence my thinking was, if I can purchase as many apps as possible, whenever an app is removed I can go download it later from my purchase list.
 - There is now a list of EVERY app on the appstore if your serious about making sure you keep access to them all (Press 2 on main menu)

-### To Do

-- [x] Automated ipatool installer
-- [x] Add settings menu
-- [ ] Add Logs/Lists
-- - [ ] Do not purchase again: Successful purchases, already owned,
-- - [ ] Blocked apps for paid apps to not attempt then again on any account.
-- - [ ] Try again: various 1 time errors

 ## Star History

 <a href="https://star-history.com/#disfordottie/insaneAppPurchaser&Date">